-J. If the proposed permit will allow for ground water withdrawals greater than one million gallons per day in a locality identified by the Ombudsman for Tribal Consultation pursuant to subdivision B 2 of § 2.2-401.01, the Board shall ensure that the Department consults with any potentially impacted federally recognized Tribal Nations in the Commonwealth pursuant to the policies and procedures adopted by the Department pursuant to § 10.1-1186.3:1.
-Should feedback from potentially impacted federally recognized Tribal Nations in the Commonwealth not be received by the deadline established in the Department's policies and procedures, the consultation provisions of this section shall be deemed fulfilled.
+J. If the proposed permit will allow for groundwater withdrawals greater than one million gallons per day, the Board shall ensure that the Department consults with any potentially impacted federally recognized Tribal Nation pursuant to the policies and procedures adopted by the Department of Environmental Quality pursuant to § 10.1-1186.3:1.
+Should feedback from the Tribal Nations not be received by the deadline for state approval for a major permit, the consultation provisions of this section shall be deemed fulfilled.

-That by September 1, 2024, and in consultation with federally recognized Tribal Nations in the Commonwealth, the Ombudsman for Tribal Consultation designated pursuant to § 2.2-401.01 of the Code of Virginia, as amended by this act, shall develop a list of localities in which federally recognized Tribal Nations in the Commonwealth shall be consulted to effectuate the provisions of this act.
-That the Departments of Conservation and Recreation, Environmental Quality, and Historic Resources and the Marine Resources Commission shall adopt regulations as necessary to carry out the provisions of this act.
-Such regulations shall provide that when consultation with federally recognized Tribal Nations in the Commonwealth has been or is being conducted pursuant to federal law for a particular undertaking, and the Commonwealth is already involved in such consultation, such actions shall suffice to meet the requirements of this act.
+- 2. That by September 1, 2022, and in consultation with nationally recognized Tribal Nations located in the Commonwealth, the Ombudsman for Tribal Consultation designated pursuant to § 2.2-401.01 of the Code of Virginia, as amended by this act, shall develop a list of localities in which federally recognized Tribal Nations shall be consulted to effectuate the provisions of this act. - 3.
+That the Department of Environmental Quality shall update its regulations regarding (i) environmental impact assessments for oil or gas well drilling operations in Tidewater Virginia, (ii) local government notifications for new and existing impoundment structures or dams, and (iii) permits for construction or alteration of Virginia regulated impounding structures to require consultation as set forth in § 10.1-1186.3:1 of the Code of Virginia, as created by this act.